-The Imperial War Museum boasts thousands of exhibits from art to aircraft.
+The flagship London branch of the Imperial War Museums group boasts thousands of exhibits from art to aircraft.
 It covers both the military and social aspects of war.

-The IWM takes over our military story from the National Army Museum in Chelsea which restricts itself to the pre 20th century.
+IWM London picks up the military story from the National Army Museum in Chelsea which restricts itself to the pre 20th century.

 The IWM is housed in part of the former Bethlem Hospital (Bedlam), built in 1811 and relocated in 1930, with the museum arriving from South Kensington in 1936.